jamesmlane/tng-dfs/README.md

 `3_merger_stats.ipynb`: Make plots of the merger stats for the paper.
 Currently only 1 figure.
 `4_df_stats.ipynb`: Make plots of the DF stats for the paper.
 Currently only 1 figure.

+Many of the paper figures are made in `./notebooktes/5_compare_distribution_functions/`.

+### src directory

+The `src` directory contains code used across multiple notebooks.
+Each notebook accesses the `src` directory by adding it to `sys.path`.
+See any notebook for an example of how this is done.
+The python code in `src/tng_dfs/` is organized like a standard python project and is imported throughout the project.
+The modules are fairly self-explanatory, and have docstrings explaining how they work. `src/mpl` contains a `.mplstyle` file for nice looking plots.
+This is loaded in each notebook but can easily be replaced/removed. `src/nb_modules` contains text files that are loaded in each notebook using the `%load ../../src/nb_modules/...` magic.
+This just helps to standardize the code across notebooks.
+It's probably not necessary to re-run the magic for each notebook, but it can be done for consistency.